 Option 1: Maintain existing arrangements, with potential reconsideration at a later date.

 IEEE 802 LMSC has commented on maturity of Wi-Fi ecosystem and product availability in its responses to ACMA’s previous consultations on the 6GHz band and Five-Year Spectrum Outlook consultations.
-Considering that, IEEE 802 LMSC believes that there is a serious risk associated with the opportunity cost for any alternative approach and delay in decision on authorization of upper 6GHz band to Wi-Fi.
+Considering that, IEEE 802 LMSC believes that there is a serious risk associated with the opportunity cost for any alternative approach and delay in a decision on authorization of upper 6GHz band to Wi-Fi.

 With Wi-Fi 7 products already in the market, Wi-Fi deployments are going through a second-generation upgrade in the entire 6 GHz band globally and there are no good reasons to defer a decision on the upper 6 GHz band.
 IEEE 802 LMSC recognize and appreciate ACMA’s statement that Option 2 could be implemented using a routine update to the LIPD class licence, allowing a near-term rollout of RLAN devices.

-IEEE 802 LMSC recommends that ACMA to proceed with a decision in favor of allocation of the entire upper 6GHz band (6425-7125MHz) as LIPD Class Licence in third quarter of 2024.
+IEEE 802 LMSC recommends that ACMA proceeds with a decision in favor of allocation of the entire upper 6GHz band (6425-7125MHz) as LIPD Class Licence in third quarter of 2024.

 Option 2: Introduce arrangements to enable RLAN access to some or all of the upper 6 GHz band, via a variation to the LIPD Class Licence.
 There would be no arrangements introduced for WA WBB.

-IEEE 802 LMSC already provided its reasoning and opinion in support of allocation of the entire 6GHz band, including upper band 6425-7125MHz for LIPD Class License.
-More specifically IEEE 802 LMSC commented on Wi-Fi significant contribution to societal and economic value and sustainability value to Australia.
+IEEE 802 LMSC already provided its reasoning and opinion in support of allocation of the entire 6GHz band, including the upper band 6425-7125MHz for LIPD Class License.
+More specifically, IEEE 802 LMSC commented on Wi-Fi significant contribution to societal and economic value and sustainability value to Australia.

-IEEE 802 LMSC also commented on the need for sufficient spectrum allocation in the 6GHz band to support ever increasing demand for Wi-Fi services, support for multiple 160MHz and 320MHz channels and the fact that allocation of 500MHz is not sufficient to enable advanced applications and use cases, at the same time scale them for multiple simultaneous sessions for dense, commercial, industrial and educational deployments.
+In addition, IEEE 802 LMSC respectfully commented on the need for sufficient spectrum allocation in the 6GHz band to support ever increasing demand for Wi-Fi services and support for multiple 160MHz and 320MHz channels.
+The allocation of 500MHz is not sufficient to enable advanced applications and use cases, at the same time to scale them for multiple simultaneous sessions for dense, commercial, industrial and educational deployments.

 IEEE 802 LMSC supports Option 2.